YUZongmin/foundation_model_literature_review/domains/pde.md

-# Vision Models as Foundation Models
+# PDE Models as Foundation Models

-## 1. What Makes Foundation Models Work in solving Vision tasks?
+## 1. What Makes Foundation Models Work in solving PDEs?

 ## 2. Fundamental Limitations